Nat Rothschild sees challenges for Bumi even after Bakrie exit

-LONDON, Feb 14 British Airways cabin crew members working for the carrier's mixed fleet are to strike for a further four days from Feb.
-22, trade union Unite said on Tuesday.

-LONDON Oct 11 Financier Nat Rothschild, one of the founders of coal miner Bumi Plc, said on Thursday he saw challenges for the company even after the exit of Indonesia's powerful Bakrie family, with ownership remaining concentrated.
+LONDON Financier Nat Rothschild, one of the founders of coal miner Bumi Plc BUMIP.L, said on Thursday he saw challenges for the company even after the exit of Indonesia's powerful Bakrie family, with ownership remaining concentrated.

 Rothschild, in a statement, declined to comment on a deal proposed by the Bakrie family that would take back the Indonesian assets they brought to Bumi Plc, and effectively unravel the company.
 He said he would wait until a probe into potential financial irregularities was complete.